The rules for life after college have changed. Learn how you can help your child prepare for their future career.

 What organized activities or programs are there for the students to get acclimated to D.C.?

-During move-in, orientation and opening weekend, the Student Services & Community Life team, plus the Academic LEAD Instructors, work closely with the student body to acclimate them to the buildings, the neighborhood, and to the D.C. community.
+During move-in, orientation and opening weekend, the Housing and Community Life team, plus the Academic LEAD Instructors, work closely with the student body to acclimate them to the buildings, the neighborhood, and to the D.C. community.
 Our teams provide students with safety and security orientations for community and neighborhood safety awareness and a term called “urban common sense.”
 Additionally, events are scheduled on an ongoing basis to foster a sense of community and belonging.
 These events may include tours, metro sessions, small group meetings, floor introductions and more.